 try

-In Python, the try keyword defines a block of code that you want to attempt to execute while also providing a way to handle exceptions that may occur during its execution.
+In Python, the try keyword defines a block of code that you want to attempt to run, while also providing a way to handle any exceptions that occur.
 The try block is typically followed by one or more except blocks to catch and handle exceptions.
-It’s a fundamental tool for managing errors and exceptions gracefully in your Python code.
+It’s a fundamental tool for managing errors gracefully in your code.

 Python try Keyword Examples